timescale/docs/promscale/installation/source.md

 </procedure>

 ## Install the Promscale pre-compiled binary
-In this procedure, you download the Promscale source files and run them.
+In this procedure, you download the Promscale binarys and run them.

 <procedure>